 - 1/2 cup (80g) dark or semi-sweet chocolate chips

 - Preheat oven to 325°F (163°C).
 Line a large baking sheet with parchment paper or a silicone baking mat.
 Set aside.

 - Combine all of the ingredients into a large bowl.
 Using a large rubber spatula or wooden spoon, mix until all of the ingredients are thoroughly combined.
 The dough will be sticky and thick.

-- Each cookie will be 3 Tablespoons of dough.
+- Each cookie will be about 1/4 cup of dough.
 Drop this amount onto prepared cookie sheet and slightly flatten the tops into desired thickness.
 The cookies will not spread in the oven.

 - Bake for 15 minutes until edges are very slightly brown.
-Don’t bake any longer or the cookies will taste dry.
 Allow to cool on the cookie sheets completely.
 Cookies stay fresh at room temperature for 1 week.